 Table 3 reports estimation results of the panel threshold model.
 It shows that FDI affects significantly the level of innovation.
 However, this impact is different depending on the regime.
 In the first regime, where the level of technological development is less than or equal to the threshold value (5620,486 PPP), the effect of FDI is negative and significant.
 In the second regime where countries are characterized by a high level of economic development, the effect is positive and significant at 1%.
 In the first class, when the share in GDP of inflows of foreign investments increases by 1 %, the number of patent applications filed in the USPTO decreases by 0,057%.
 On the other hand, in the second regime, an increase of 1% in FDI inflows allows an increase of 0,094 % in number of patent applications.
-Thus, we find that only countries with a high level of economic development can benefit in terms of innovation from the increase in the level of foreign direct investments and the level of technological innovation.
+Thus, we find that only countries with a high level of economic development can benefit in terms of innovation from the increase in the level of foreign direct investment.
+As expected, our results confirm the nonlinear relationship between the foreign investments and the level of technological innovation.
 They are consistent with those of Sinani and Klaus (2004) and